yoyow-org/yoyow-node-sdk/middleware/README-EN.md

     {String} extra_data - extra info of this post {Number} time     - operation time

-  > Note: when updating an post, at least one field of title, body and extra_data should be present and different with original
+  > Note: when updating a post, at least one field of title, body, and extra_data should be present and different with original

   example: see chapter `Verification of request`